5 Ways to Deliver Amazing Customer Service That Creates Repeat Customers

 Always, always, always be polite!
 Respond to every email with "thank you for reaching out..." and where possible acknowledge the customers time in contacting you, and how valuable they are to your company.
 End every email with a polite sign off (eg: with regards...) and be sure to include your name and position within the organisation.

-Simple manners go a lonnnngggggg way in customer service.
+Simple manners go a lonnnngggggg way in customer service to have repeat customers.

 4. Be responsive